 ADN vs BSN: Which Nursing Degree Is Better For You?

-ADN vs BSN, what to choose?
+Being a nurse is a highly respectable profession, Not to mention highly rewarding too.
+Job opportunities are great and job security is very high.
 If you want to choose Nursing as your career, there are several academic pathways available.
 The two most prominent ones are the Associate Degree of Nursing (ADN) and the Bachelor of Science in Nursing (BSN).

-Graduates from ADN and BSN programs get registered nurses (RNs) upon graduating and passing the NCLEX exam.
-Both types of nurses are well trained to care for their patients.
+Graduates from both programs will become registered nurses (RN).
+Both types of nurses are well-trained to care for their patients.
 But what differences come with these degrees?
 And which degree path should you choose?

-In the debate of ADN vs BSN time factor is possibly most crucial.
+In the debate of ADN vs BSN, the time factor is possibly the most crucial.
 A person with a BSN would have graduated from a four-year nursing program at a college, university, or nursing school.
 In contrast, a person with an ADN has graduated from a two-year nursing school.

-As compared with ADN graduates, the course work for BSN degree holders has more emphasis on theoretical work, critical thinking, professionalism in content, management and leadership, and research.
+As compared with ADN graduates, the course work for BSN degree holders has more emphasis on theoretical work, critical thinking, professionalism in content, management, leadership, and research.

 These additional courses are meant to provide students with a heightened understanding of patient care and healthcare delivery issues and thus incorporate more professional development.
 Therefore professional nurses with a BSN are also considered better prepared for supervisory and management roles.

 BSN on the other hand will gain additional clinical experience with more exposure to different aspects of patient care like community health and mental health.

 Both of these degrees differ in terms of clinical experiences required to graduate.
 Even though Both courses provide clinical experience to the students, the amount and type of clinical experience differ greatly.